rylp/Parkinsons-Disease-Detection/README.md

 The following preprocessing was applied to each image:

 - Have trained the network on frontal handwritten images
-- Random crops of 64 × 64 pixels from the input image of random sizes
+- Resized every image to 200 × 200 pixels from the input images of random sizes
-- Randomly mirror images in each forward-backward training pass
+- Converted each image from RGB to GrayScale to have a single channel using `cv2.cvtColor`
-- Data Augmentation is used
+- Thresholding the image so that it appears as white on a black background for better feature extraction using `cv2.threshold`

 ## Model Description
 For **Age Classification**, following are the details of the model: